 Current limitations for libraries using Google Cloud Storage

-Below is a list of the main constraints that currently apply to libraries using Google Cloud Storage.
+Below is a list of the main constraints that currently apply to libraries using Google Cloud Storage and Azure Blob storage.

 - can’t add or remove attachments during the creation phase of a document – learn more: Create documents in Document Management libraries

 - can't create documents from emails in Document Management libraries